 Power Page is another type of ‘special’ content that stands out and is capable of attracting traffic attention and social shares, and most importantly used for generating links.

 Ebizon follows the standard white hat practice for Link Building –

 1. For our client, we first identified the relevant websites to target for link building and got their contact details.
-If they agreed to our backlink requests, we would proceed further.
+After they agreed to our backlink requests, we proceeded further.

-2. Once our request was approved, we then helped in creating Power Pages for the client’s websites for outreaching.
-We suggested ‘personalized infographics’ that could generate more number of backlinks.
+2. Once our request was approved, we created Power Pages for reaching out.
+We created ‘personalized infographics’ that were more potent in generating backlinks.

-3. We also helped in creating unique content to be sent along with each infographic to the agreed websites, and added the page link in the desired anchor text of the content.
+3. We also created unique content to be sent along with each infographic to the agreed websites, and added the page link in the desired anchor text of the content.